-JOHN FOUGERE Chief Public Information Officer
+BRIAN HAUSWIRTH Chief Public Information Officer

-JEANANNE MARKWAY Restorative Justice Coordinator formulating policies and procedures, and informing the public to effectively and efficiently guide and implement objectives and goals that increase the public's safety.
-Included in the Office of the Director are units that participate in these endeavors, notably Victim Services, Constituent Services, Information Systems, Inspector General, Legal Services, Restorative Justice, Legislative Affairs and Public Information.
-Restorative Justice In Missouri, offenders perform restorative justice initiatives that assists victims and victimized communities as part of their sentence to prison.
-For example, over 195,000 pounds of produce were grown and harvested in Missouri correctional facilities during calendar year 2004 and were delivered to organizations such as shelters, food banks and senior citizen homes around the state.
-In addition, approximately 21,000 offenders volunteered over 236,000 hours on reparative activities.
-Examples of reparative activities include offenders at Moberly Correctional Center assembling personal transportation vehicles for individuals who have become incapacitated due to disease, crime or landmines throughout the world, and offenders at correctional facilities in Boonville, Farmington and St. Joseph refur-
+JEANANNE MARKWAY Restorative Justice Coordinator public safety.

+Office of the Director The director of the Missouri Department of Corrections is charged with shaping legislation, formulating policies and procedures, and keeping the public informed in order to effectively and efficiently guide and implement objectives and goals that increase the public's safety.
+Included in the Office of the Director are units that participate in these endeavors, notably Victim Services, Inspector General, Legal Services, Restorative Justice, Constituent Service and Public Information.
+Restorative Justice In Missouri, offenders perform restorative justice initiatives that assist victims and victimized communities as part of their sentence to prison.
+Restorative Justice holds the offender accountable and provides a means for them to repay their debt to the victim and the community.
+Restorative Justice also provides the offender the opportunity to leave the system with an improved attitude and sense of belonging as well as strengthening the social bonds that serve as the foundation of our communities.
+For example, over 76,000 pounds of produce were grown and harvested in Missouri correctional facilities during calendar year 2006